How to manage multiple freelancers to achieve great synergy

 The pandemic rebuilt standard operating structures.
 Office cubicles turned into digital workplaces.
 In-person shopping stepped down to e-commerce.
 And teams became largely distributed (and often more productive too!).

 Work from anywhere is the new norm.
-In fact, 63% of high-growth organizations now operate by the “productivity anywhere” principle: people can check-in to work from any location, at any time of the day, in any capacity.
+One in five workers are working remotely.
+High-growth organizations now operate by the “productivity anywhere” principle: people can check in to work from any location, at any time of the day, in any capacity.

-What do these numbers (and underlying trends) tell us?
+What do these insights (and underlying trends) tell us?

 The role of the traditional office keeps diminishing.
 More businesses choose to have a portmanteau of employees, vendors, independent contractors, and freelancers in their workforce.

-So it’s no longer a question of whether you can power your business with the freelance team(s) — but rather how do you do it?
+So it’s no longer a question of whether you can power your business with multiple freelancers or a freelance team(s) — but rather how do you do it?

-This post explores how to manage freelance teams best and what you need to do to keep your people motivated, productive and highly efficient.
+This post explores how to manage multiple freelancers or freelancer teams best and what you need to do to keep your people motivated, productive, and highly efficient.

 What is a freelance team (and what it’s not)?